On the farm:

 - Visit the lonely grave of a British soldier, Pte.
 W Calver of the 16th Lancers, who died on Sep.
 10, 1901.

-- Explore the quaint little town of Prince Albert (45km) where you can visit the smallest wine estate in Africa, fig – and olive farms and various other attractions.
+- Explore the quaint little town of Prince Albert (45km) where you can visit, fig – and olive farms and various other attractions.

 - Take a drive over the majestic Swartberg Mountain Pass (48km).